Invoca/elasticsearch_models/README.md

 * `order`: The ordering for the response
 * `partitions`: The current partition to query in (requires `num_partitions` if set)
 * `num_partitions`: The amount of partitions to bucket results into (requires `partition` if set)
+* `missing`: The default value to be used for a missing field

 ```ruby
 # Aggregate on a single term